 Arab Muslims resented Israel’s creation and the anti-Semitism that had infected Islam for centuries exacerbated their more justifiable complaints about displacement.
 There was another war in 1956 and tensions were simmering to a boil by the mid-1960s.
 The U.S. increased its support for Israel in the 1960s as Lyndon Johnson coveted Israeli intelligence on Soviet aid to surrounding Arab countries.
 Arab League countries, including Egypt, Jordan, and Syria, prepared to attack Israel in 1967 and Israel preemptively struck first with American weapons, pushing back borders and making their country even bigger during the Six-Day War.
-They seized what came to be known as the Occupied Territories: the Sinai Peninsula, Gaza Strip, West Bank of the Dead Sea and Jordan River, and East Jerusalem, the city claimed by all three of the Abrahamic religions.
+They seized what came to be known as the Occupied Territories: the Sinai Peninsula and Gaza Strip (from Egypt), Golan Heights (from Syria), and, from Jordan, the West Bank of the Dead Sea and Jordan River and East Jerusalem, the city claimed by all three of the Abrahamic religions.
 According to retired Brigadier General Itzhak Yaakov, Israel was prepared to detonate a nuclear weapon atop Mt.
 Sinai as a demonstration to its invaders had they threatened to overrun them.

 Mt.
 Sinai, on the Sinai peninsula, is where Moses of the Old Testament purportedly received the Ten Commandments.
 Jerusalem was the heart of Judea after the Jewish Exodus from Egypt and the epicenter of Jesus’ ministry and site of his crucifixion.
 In the 8th century CE, Muslims built their Dome of the Rock atop the sacred Jewish Temple Mount, the purported site where God created Adam and Eve and Isaac bound his son, and of the old Jewish temples.
 Jerusalem is also the site of Muhammed’s western-most journey and purported ascent into heaven.